Organizing Your Finances

 10 Small Changes to Start Saving Money Today

 Feel like you're burning through cash like wildfire?
 You're not alone.
-According to a survey by Ladder, the average American spends almost $1500 per month on non-essential items.
-That's $18,000 per year!
-The good news is it makes it easy to cut back if you need to get out of debt or focus on saving, all of which are key elements of financial literacy.
-So check out the ten small changes to start saving money.
-Disclosure: This post may…
+Recent financial surveys show the average American spends around $1,500 per month on non-essential items—that's about $18,000 per year!
+The good news is that this makes it easy to cut back if you need to get out of debt or focus on saving, all of which are key elements of financial literacy.
+So check out these ten small changes to start saving money.
+Disclosure: This blog may contain…

 Continue Reading10 Small Changes to Start Saving Money Today